vrandall66/front-end-submissions-public/1803/mod-3/headcount/alan-quin/scores.md

 - Pass - The README.md file has been updated with a description of the project, the team, and how to get it up and running
-- Fail - The boilerplate README is still in place

 ### Code Sanitation

 The output from ESLint shows…